Konica Minolta Logo

 The main colors of the emblem are associated with innovation and globality.

-- Blue – a water surface, bringing peace and washing the shores of the founding country.
-Sky blue – a sign of expansion and growth.
+• Blue is a water surface, bringing peace and washing the shores of the founding country.
+Sky blue is a sign of expansion and growth.
 In Japanese culture, blue symbolizes renewal and flourishing.
-In general, blue is the color of stability, reliability, professionalism.
+In general, blue is associated with stability, reliability, and professionalism.